Infrastructure-AsCode/azure-private-links-labs/docs/labs/lab-02/index.md

 ## Task #3 - check what was deployed

-Open `iac-ws5-sql-ple` private endpoint resource and check information under `Overview` tab:
+Open `YOUR-SQL-SERVER-NAME-ple` private endpoint resource and check information under `Overview` tab:

 ![07](../../assets/images/lab-02/ple7.png)

-From here we can see that private endpoint is associated with `iac-ws5-sql` instance of Azure SQL Server, it uses `iac-ws5-ple-nic` Network interface that is deployed into `plinks-snet` subnet in `iac-ws5-vnet` virtual network.
+From here we can see that private endpoint is associated with `YOUR-SQL-SERVER-NAME` instance of Azure SQL Server, it uses `YOUR-SQL-SERVER-NAME-ple-nic` Network interface that is deployed into `plinks-snet` subnet in `iac-ws5-vnet` virtual network.

-Now, open `iac-ws5-sql-ple-nic` network interface resource and check information under `Overview` tab:
+Now, open `YOUR-SQL-SERVER-NAME-ple-nic` network interface resource and check information under `Overview` tab:

 ![08](../../assets/images/lab-02/ple8.png)